icinganalysis/icinganalysis.github.io/content/Fraser Note On Flight Testing.md

 This was true for two different printed copies of the Airplane Icing Information Course that I borrowed.
 Both copies were in good shape with no obviously missing pages.
-There is a copy of a similar (copyrighted, but freely available) report with the same title at the NRC library that has the figures [^3].
+There is a copy of a similar report with the same title at the NRC library that has the figures [^3] (copyrighted, but freely available).
 However, I am not going to show the figures here.

 ### 1.0 INTRODUCTION